 Somewhere along the way, I started adding shredded carrot to this sweet potato bread.
 Now I consider it essential.
 It's the key ingredient that makes this version stand apart from the others, boosting the moisture and tipping the flavor toward carrot cake.

-If you end up with leftover mashed sweet potatoes, this is a great way to enjoy them.
-If not, they’re simple to make.
+If you end up with leftover mashed sweet potatoes or baked sweet potatoes, this is a great way to enjoy them.
+If not, they're simple to make.
 Peel and dice a large sweet potato and steam for 15 to 20 minutes until very tender, then mash with a potato masher, ricer, or the back of a fork.

 More Delicious Quick Bread Recipes